Walking Holidays in Southern England

 Sheringham Beach on the North Northfolk Coast Path

-The Peddars Way and the Norfolk Coast Path combine to make a very accessible 93 mile walk, taking in the very best of the Norfolk countryside and coastline.
+The Peddars Way and the North Norfolk Coast Path combine to make a very accessible 93 mile walk, taking in the very best of the Norfolk countryside and coastline.

-These are by their very nature, one countryside and one coastline, two very differing landscapes, but what they share in common is they are places of peace and tranquillity.
+These are by their very nature, one countryside and one coastline, two very differing landscapes, but what they share in common is that they are places of peace and tranquillity.
 Enjoy them as separate short breaks or combine them into one amazing adventure, either way you are guaranteed a truly memorable experience.

 Length